 Useful Life of an Alarm

-CO alarms, smoke alarms and combination alarms do need to be replaced.
+CO alarms, smoke alarms and combination alarms need to be replaced at the end of their useful life.
 Follow the recommended replacement cycle indicated by the manufacturer for your alarm.
 Newer alarms may also show an expiry date to tell you when to replace it.

 If you don't remember how old your alarm is, you should replace it.